 How to Analyse Your Site

-There are lots of points which make a website Google Mobile Friendly, in fact to make our lives easier Google created an online tool which analyses your website and reports if it is mobile friendly or not, but also gives you pointers to optimise your website for mobile friendliness.
+There are lots of points that make a website Google Mobile Friendly, in fact, to make our lives easier Google created an online tool that analyses your website and reports if it is mobile-friendly or not, but also gives you pointers to optimise your website for mobile-friendliness.

 Check your website with the Google tool, a properly optimised page will respond with something like the image below: